Sota Masuda’s Home Page

 (TODO: move the code from root to blog directory)

-contains the blog service implementation.
+/blog/* contains the blog service implementation.

-contains the blog posts in Markdown format.
+/blog/_posts/* contains the blog posts in Markdown format.

 How to add a new blog post

-as Markdown files with front matter support.
+The blog posts are stored in /_posts as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.

 How it works

-to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
-The metadata of every post is handled by gray-matter
+To create the blog posts we use remark and remark-html to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
+The metadata of every post is handled by gray-matter and also sent in props to the page.

 Resume

-contains the resume in Markdown format.
+/docs/md/* contains the resume in Markdown format.

-contains the artifacts such as the generated PDF files. but those files are ignored by git.
+/docs/out/* contains the artifacts such as the generated PDF files. but those files are ignored by git.

-collects the commands to handle the resume generation.
-Let’s try cd docs && just
+/docs/justfile collects the commands to handle the resume generation.
+Let’s try cd docs && just to see the available commands.

 Features